George Hysteron-Proteron: Religion

 Until his final four years, Hysteron-Proteron's attendance at church was spasmodic, Sunday being his morning for going round his nests and rearing-field with the estate's head keeper, after his Friday and Saturday sport.
 However, after giving up shooting in 1938, he would often put on a dark blue suit, stiff white collar, spats, and bowler hat and attend church parade in the family pew.

 Hysteron-Proteron found the Church of England's hymns ominous, and once asked the Vicar to lend him some books on the After-life, explaining "When I was a boy, it was just plain heaven and hell, and me nurse always insisted I should never see the first.
 You know what I mean: what are we in for?"
-He went on to explain his fears of milling around with the Cherubim: "I dislike crowds...
+He went on to explain his fears of milling around with the Cherubim: "I dislike crowds ...
 I can't stand community singin'!
 All that harpin' and allelujerin' and celestial choirs.
-Frightens me... frightful glare there must be off the golden pavements.
+Frightens me ... frightful glare there must be off the golden pavements.
 Don't like the prospect, meself!"
 He found the Vicar astonishingly ill-informed and uneasy.

 Life as a bird

-J. K. Stanford's The Twelfth and After is largely the account of Hysteron-Proteron's adventures in the shape of a red grouse, a form in which he wakes up, as he nears the end of his shooting career, on the morning of the Twelfth of August.
-Finding himself as a grouse on a grouse moor as the season begins, Hysteron-Proteron is of course able to use his life-time of experience as a game shot to escape death at the hands of his shooting friends.
-Indeed, he goes so far as to organize his fellow grouse to outwit the guns.
+J. K. Stanford's The Twelfth and After is largely the account of Hysteron-Proteron's adventures in the shape of a red grouse, a form in which he wakes up, as he nears the end of his shooting career, on the morning of the day before the Twelfth of August.
+Finding himself as a grouse on a grouse moor as the season begins, Hysteron-Proteron is able to use his life-time of experience as a game shot to escape death at the hands of his shooting friends.
+Indeed, he goes so far as to organise his fellow grouse to outwit the guns.
 To his great relief, he survives the grouse season and eventually returns to human form.
 He then gives up shooting and turns his energy to gardening instead.